keyur644/snakegame/README.md

-Snake Game with Menu:-
+🟡Snake Game with Menu:-

 A classic Snake Game implemented using Python and Pygame, enhanced with a menu system, sound effects, and smooth gameplay mechanics.
 This game features options to start a new game, resume a paused game, and quit.

-Features:-
+🟡Features:-

 Menu System: Start a new game, resume, or quit.